-5.1 Staff:
+Staff:

-If any member of staff has any concern about the effectiveness of the filtering and monitoring system, they must report the matter to the DSL immediately; particularly if they have received a disclosure of access to, or witnessed someone accessing, harmful or inappropriate content.
+If any member of staff has any concern about the effectiveness of the filtering and monitoring system, they must report the matter to the DSL immediately in line with the Safeguarding and Child Protection Policy; particularly if they have received a disclosure of access to, or witnessed someone accessing, harmful or inappropriate content.
 If any member of staff accidentally accesses prohibited or otherwise inappropriate content, they should proactively report the matter to the DSL.